 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

 STEP THREE: Using a cookie scoop or spoon, create 1 tablespoon-sized portions of the dough and roll them into balls.
-Make sure to place them at least 2 inches apart on your baking sheet.
+Make sure to place them at least 2 inches apart on the baking sheet.

 What Kind Of Cocoa Powder Can I Use?